oskar5510/viking-fitatu-web-integration/README.md

 A script to integrate Viking orders with Fitatu.

+## Disclaimer

+This script was created for personal use.
+Anyone is free to use it, but you are responsible for configuring it with your own data, credentials, and any modifications needed to fit your requirements.
+Use it at your own risk.

 ## Configuration

 Create a `config.py` file in the same directory as the script with the following content: